AvistoTelecom/Data-Anonymization/README.md

 |-----------:|
 |        all |

-The regex generation is based on library [RgxGen version 1.4](https://github.com/curious-odd-man/RgxGen/tree/1.4).

-Getter and Setter must be declared with a name format: setFieldName, getFieldName.
+Getter and Setter must be declared with a name format: setFieldName, getFieldName.\

-This library works with default getter and setter built with [Lombok](https://github.com/projectlombok/lombok).
+This library works with default getter and setter built with [Lombok](https://github.com/projectlombok/lombok).\
 If a field has null value it will stay null.

-The library works on Java 11+.

 ## Contributing 👯
 Zack de Saint Pern, Martin Rech.